 8. Security Surveys - Comprehensive physical security surveys are made of campus facilities upon request.

 9. Crime Prevention News - Crime prevention articles and materials are published in the student newspaper.

-10. Rape Awareness, Education, and Prevention - In cooperation with several departments on campus, rape awareness, education, and prevention presentations are made available to members of the campus community.
+10. Sexual Assault Awareness, Education, and Prevention - In cooperation with several departments on campus, sexual assault awareness, education, and prevention presentations are made available to members of the campus community.

 11. Code Blue Emergency Phones - The University has emergency direct dial phones located on campus walkways and throughout the parking facility and lots.
 The phones are readily recognizable by the blue light on top of the column that houses the emergency phone.
 These phones dial the University Police Department directly at the push of a button.

 12. N-Safe and the Mobile 911 Shield Application